splunk/public-o11y-docs/gdi/monitors-databases/sql.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the SQL monitor.
 See benefits, install, configuration, and metrics

-The
+.. note:: If you're using the Splunk Distribution of the OpenTelemetry Collector and want to collect SQL metrics, use the native OTel component :ref:`sqlquery-receiver`.

-:ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the SQL monitor type to gather database usage metrics from SQL queries on your databases.
+The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the SQL monitor type to gather database usage metrics from SQL queries on your databases.

 This integration is available for Kubernetes, Windows, and Linux.